DEADLINE EXTENDED TO COB TUESDAY FEB. 25!

 Tracy deeply appreciated the value of sharing knowledge and furthering dialogue in today's rapidly evolving broadcast industry and in that spirit, a memorial fund was established by his wife and colleague Nancy Carter.
 To honor Tracy's legacy, the fund provides aid to selected recipients with the desire to attend PBS TechCon through yearly scholarships.

-This year, two scholarships are available and cover the cost of registration for the PBS Technology Conference, and the application deadline is COB Friday, February 22, 2019.
+This year, THREE scholarships are available and cover the cost of registration for the PBS Technology Conference, and the application deadline is COB Tuesday, February 25, 2020.
 Read on for Eligibility requirements and how to apply.

 back to top